Ancient history of Cyprus: Evagoras I of Salamis

 Evagoras I of Salamis introduced the Greek alphabet to Cyprus.
 In other parts of the island, the Phoenician script (Kition) or the Cypriot syllabic alphabet were still used.
-Together with Egypt and Phoenicia, Cyprus rebelled against Persian rule again in 350 BCE, but the uprising was crushed by Artaxerxes III in 344 BCE.
+Together with Egypt and Phoenicia, Cyprus rebelled against Persian rule again in 350 BC, but the uprising was crushed by Artaxerxes III in 344 BC.

 Hellenistic period

 Alexander the Great

-Long and sustained efforts to overthrow Persian rule proved unsuccessful and Cyprus remained a vassal of the Persian Empire until the Persian's defeat by Alexander the Great.
-Alexander the Great (Alexander of Macedon and Alexander III of Macedon), was born in Pella in 356 BCE and died in Babylon in 323 BCE.
-Son of King Philip II and Olympias, he succeeded his father to the throne of Macedonia in 336 BCE at the age of 20.
-He was perhaps the greatest commander in history and led his army in a series of victorious battles, creating a vast empire that stretched from Greece to Egypt in Africa and to the Caspian Sea and India.
-The various kingdoms of Cyprus became allies of Alexander following his victorious campaigns at Granicus (334 BCE), Issus (333 BCE) and on the coast of Asia Minor, Syria and Phoenicia, where Persian naval bases were situated.
+Long and sustained efforts to overthrow Persian rule proved unsuccessful and Cyprus remained a vassal of the Persian Empire until the Persians' defeat by Alexander the Great.
+The various kingdoms of Cyprus became allies of Alexander following his victorious campaigns at Granicus (334 BC), Issus (333 BC) and on the coast of Anatolia, Syria and Phoenicia, where Persian naval bases were situated.

-The Cypriot kings, learning of the victory of Alexander at Issus, and knowing that sooner or later, Alexander would be the new ruler of the island, since the occupation of Cyprus was necessary (along with that of Phoenicia) to open lines of communication to Egypt and Asia, rose up against their Persian overlords and made available to the fleet of Alexander the ships formerly in the service of Persia.
-There was a mutuality of interests: Alexander the Great increased the capacity of his fleet, and the Cypriot kings achieved political independence.
+The Cypriot kings, learning of the victory of Alexander at Issus, and knowing that sooner or later, Alexander would be the new ruler of the island, since the occupation of Cyprus was necessary (along with that of Phoenicia) to open lines of communication to Egypt and Asia, rose up against their Persian overlords and made the ships formerly in the service of Persia available to the fleet of Alexander.
+Through Alexander the Cypriot kings achieved political independence.

 Siege of Tyre

-From the area of Phoenicia, only Tyre resisted Alexander's control, and so he undertook a siege.
+In Phoenicia, only Tyre resisted Alexander's control, and so he undertook a siege.
 The Cypriot fleet, together with Cypriot engineers, contributed much to the capture of this highly fortified city.
-Indeed, king Pnytagoras of Salamis, Androcles of Amathus, and Pasikratis of Soloi, took a personal part in the siege of Tyre.
+King Pnytagoras of Salamis, Androcles of Amathus, and Pasikratis of Soli, personally took part in the siege of Tyre.